hudo/EUCookiesNET/README.md

 # What's this?

-Small .NET utility for displaying an user warning about using of cookies on the site (tested with ASP.NET MVC, but should work on any framework).
+Small .NET utility for displaying a user warning about using of cookies on the site (tested with ASP.NET MVC, but should work on any framework).
 Inspired by https://github.com/infinum/cookies_eu (that's were css and js scripts come from, thanx guys)!

 # Installation